Anthony Casamassima

 Mission Statement

-I combine teaching, research, and service to help students use knowledge in their creative work.
-My research looks at how capital resources influence musicians' education and careers, aiming for fairness and access in music.
-By blending music education, technology, and sociocultural analysis, I create opportunities for musicians from various backgrounds and encourage community through teamwork and support.
-Through musicianship, education, and research, I build community blueprints that support collaboration and help students enhance their art and career development.
+My work integrates teaching, research, and service to help students apply knowledge in their creative and professional lives.
+I study how capital resources shape musicians’ educational pathways and career opportunities, with a focus on equity and access in music.
+By blending music education, technology, and sociocultural analysis, I design learning systems that support diverse musicians and encourage community through collaboration rather than competition.
+Across musicianship, pedagogy, and research, my goal is to build practical frameworks that help students strengthen their artistic identity, expand their opportunities, and navigate the evolving landscape of 21st-century music work.

 Consulting Areas: